FCG-Group/ajax-chosen/README.md

 ## Note about this fork

+This fork has been made as PR were no more merged into the main repository.

+It introduces the following new features:

-This fork introduces compatibility for Chosen 1.x and a new plugin structure closer to the default jQuery plugin structure.
+* Compatibility for Chosen 1.x
+* A new plugin structure closer to the default jQuery plugin structure

-Merge requests are still open on the main Ajax Chosen repository but haven't been merged.
+* Bower support
+* Updated documentation

+## Installation

+### Manually

+Download either the [minified version](https://github.com/michaelperrin/ajax-chosen/raw/master/lib/ajax-chosen.min.js) or [the full version](https://github.com/michaelperrin/ajax-chosen/raw/master/lib/ajax-chosen.js).

+### Using Bower

+    bower install ajax-chosen

 ## How to Use